MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x116---video-tdr-failure.md

     Safe Mode may be available by pressing a function key on boot, for example F8.
 Refer to information from the manufacturer for specific startup options.

-For general troubleshooting information, see [Blue Screen Data](blue-screen-data.md).
+For general troubleshooting information, see [Analyze Bug Check Blue Screen Data](blue-screen-data.md).

 ## Remarks